Zytronium/Zytronium/README.md

 <hr>

 <p>Note: My most used languages chart is distorted by the fact that someone pushed 2.6 million lines of python to a group project on mine.
-None of u wrote that library.
+None of us wrote that library.
 The correct percentage of python used as of 12/10/24 should be closer to 20-40%. </p>

 <h3 align="center">My GitHub User Statistics:</h3>